4

 Profile picture

-Sanjay Siddhanti (Senior Director of Engineering at AKASA)10 months ago
+Sanjay Siddhanti (Senior Director of Engineering at AKASA)a year ago

 I'm doing a live Ask-Me-Anything (AMA) soon: I'll use this thread to collect questions and will follow up to answer anything we don't cover within the hour.